UniMiBAnalyses/LHEprod/README.md

 ```
 # cmsrel <release_name>
-cmsrel CMSSW_12_4_11_patch3; cd  CMSSW_12_4_11_patch3/src; cmsenv
+cmsrel CMSSW_12_4_11_patch3; cd  CMSSW_12_4_11_patch3/src; cmsenv         # get cmssw version and activate env
-# clone this repo
+git clone git@github.com:UniMiBAnalyses/LHEprod.git                       # clone this repo
-git clone git@github.com:UniMiBAnalyses/LHEprod.git
-# compile the plugins
+source env.sh                                                             # crab and script setup
-scram b -j 8
+scram b -j 8                                                              # compile the plugins
 ```

 Once the environment is ready you can geenrate events starting from the gridpack.
-The output will be a .root file:
+The output will be a .root file For generating events locally one can simply run:
 ```
 cd Dumpers/LHEDumper
 cmsRun LHEDumperRunner.py input=<PATH_TO_GRIDPACK(default=gridpack.tar.xz)> \